We never know the worth of water until the well is dry.Thomas Fuller

 Dehydration for anyone but especially athletes can be potentially life-threatening.
 Dehydration refers to when your body loses more fluid than what it is taking in.
 For athletes who are training, this may be a serious problem as they are working their body to full capacity and water loss is high.

 Some symptoms to look out for: Increased thirst, weakness, dizziness, confusion, decreased urine output (*) and eventually death.
 To ensure proper hydration levels before, during and after athletic activities, it is important to consume dense fruit, avoid known dehydration triggers (salty cooked foods, caffeine, alcohol) and drink some water.

 Are we the cause of our own thirst?

 Any cooked food is devoid of water and the nutrients have been destroyed.
-As it is more difficult for your body to digest and eliminate cooked foods, a build-up of toxins will lead to a number of health issues.
+As it is more difficult for your body to digest and eliminate cooked foods, a build-up of toxins will lead to several health issues.
 One of them is dehydration.

-Choosing fruit and leafy greens (over cooked plant-based foods) are better options for your body for a number of health reasons.
+Choosing fruit and leafy greens over cooked plant-based food are better options for your body for several health reasons.
 It will give you more energy, let you compete/train for longer and harder as well as recover faster.
 And more importantly, dehydration will be avoided.

 In most cases, making sure that we are well hydrated will correct many of the little daily issues we have: tiredness, lack of energy, headaches, struggling to lose weight, to name but a few.
 When transitioning to a plant-based diet or a raw plant-based diet, it may be necessary to drink additional water while your body is eliminating toxins.